jh83/WordClock/README.md

 - A white plastic bag used as a *diffuser* between the LED and the plywood front.
 You want this layer as thin as possible so that there isn't any light traveling to other characters thru the diffuser itself.
 - A custom/modified stencil font family was created by me.
 A stencil font is required since parts of the letters otherwise will be lost after lasercutting

-The size of the led matrix is around 10x10cm which makes each individual letter very small - less than 10 mm tall and around 5 mm wide.
+The size of the led matrix is around 10x10cm which makes each individual letter very small - around 6 mm tall and 5 mm wide.

 You *might* be able to cut the plywood with a CNC router with a really tiny end mill, but the forces from the end mill might damage the tiny parts of the letters.